 Next an egg was broken into each of the bowls and a small amount of water added.
 We were instructed by the waitress to mix the Okonomiyaki with the chopsticks and pour it onto the hotplate.

 Once the Okonomiyaki is cooked it’s time to add the toppings.
-A sauce which tastes similar to BBQ is drizzled over the pancake and then Japanese mayonnaise is drizzled over that.
+The Okonomi sauce, which tastes similar to BBQ, is drizzled over the pancake and then topped with Japanese mayonnaise.
 The final ingredient is the bonito flakes, which are sprinkled liberally over the top.

 We all love the Osaka style Okonomiyaki so much I knew I needed to track down a recipe.
 I bought a Japanese cookbook while I was in Japan which included various homestyle recipes including Okonomiyaki.